Home / Undergrad / Undergraduate – University of Windsor

 • alternative-format textbooks.

-SAS Advisors support you in the acquisition of diagnostic assessments and interpreters, as needed, and support the use of a variety of assistive technologies.
+SAS Advisors support you with acquiring diagnostic assessments and interpreters, as needed, and support the use of a variety of assistive technologies.

-If you have a documented disability and require information or assistance, contact SAS before registration.
+If you have a documented disability and require information or assistance, contact SAS before you register for your courses.

 people